Diane Bell (anthropologist): Anthropological work

-Creative writing
+Writing

+Bell is the author/editor of 10 books and numerous articles and book chapters dealing with religion, land rights, law reform, art, history, feminist theory and practice, and social change.

-Bell's first published novel, Evil, addresses secrets within the church and is set on the campus of a fictional American liberal arts college.
+Bell's first published novel, Evil, addresses secrets within the Roman Catholic church and is set on the campus of a fictional American liberal arts college.
 Adapted by Leslie Jacobson to a play, Evil was performed for the "From Page to Stage" season on new plays at the Kennedy Center, Washington, D.C., USA, 2006 and in Adelaide, 2008.
 Bell's play "Weaving and Whispers" was performed at the TarraWarra Museum of Arts Biennial in 2014.